 When it comes to crossovers, in addition to Hikaru from Angelic Layer, we also see Chi from Chobits.
 It’s kind of ironic that elements from both of these series make an appearance in the same volume, since Angelic Layer and Chobits are set in the same universe.

-If you didn’t mind the tonal shift between Volumes 15 and 16 of Tsubasa: Reservoir Chronicle, then you may not be too terribly bothered by the story becoming even strange at the end of Volume 19.
-But even though the story continues to become stranger, I’m still planning to stick it out to the end of Tsubasa: Reservoir Chronicle in order to find out how this story will ultimately come to an end.
+If you didn’t mind the tonal shift between Volumes 15 and 16 of Tsubasa: RESERVoir CHRoNiCLE, then you may not be too terribly bothered by the story becoming even stranger at the end of Volume 19.
+But even though the story continues to become stranger, I’m still planning to stick it out to the end of Tsubasa: RESERVoir CHRoNiCLE in order to find out how this story will ultimately come to an end.